roytang/blog/content/quotes/sig.md

 ---

-If you were a robot, and I knew but you didn&#x27;t, would you want me to tell you?
+If you were a robot, and I knew but you didn't, would you want me to tell you?

 ---

 [18:31]&lt;kc&gt; hindi ba valid comment ung mukhang inverted butt crack?

-[18:32]&lt;stang&gt; I&#x27;m so putting that sa sig
+[18:32]&lt;stang&gt; I'm so putting that sa sig

 [18:33]&lt;stang&gt; I would log it as a low